adusumilli-amruta/text-to-speech/README.md

 # Text to Speech Converter

 This project is a web application that converts text into speech.
-Users can input text, select a language from a dropdown menu, and convert the text into speech in the selected language.
-Built using Next.js for the frontend and Transformers.js for the backend, it offers an intuitive interface and supports multiple languages for conversion.
+Users can enter text in an input box, select a language from a dropdown menu, and click "Convert" to generate speech in the selected language.
+The application is built using Next.js for the frontend and Transformers.js for the backend processing.

 ## Table of Contents